speedshi/MALMI/README.md

 *continuous raw data* can be in any format that is recognizable by [ObsPy read](https://docs.obspy.org/packages/autogen/obspy.core.stream.read.html).
 The continuous data files can be organized in two structures: (1) store all data files in the same folder (suitable for small dateset); (2) SeisComP Data Structure ([SDS](https://www.seiscomp.de/doc/base/concepts/waveformarchives.html)) (suitable for large dateset).
 Simply set the input parameter: seisdatastru as 'AIO' or 'SDS' for these two dataset structures.

 ### Station inventory
-*station inventory* can be in any format that is recognizable by [ObsPy read_inventory](https://docs.obspy.org/packages/autogen/obspy.core.inventory.inventory.read_inventory.html).
+*station inventory* can be in any format that is recognizable by [ObsPy read_inventory](https://docs.obspy.org/packages/autogen/obspy.core.inventory.inventory.read_inventory.html) or a simple CSV file.
+If the input is a CSV file, the delimiter must be ',' and the first row is the column name.
 The required infomation of stations are: newwork code, staiton code, latitude, longitude, latitude, elevation.

 ### Velocity model
 *velocity model* is